Jacques-Philippe/UE-floor-is-lava/README.md

 # Purpose

-Project made in context with the Explore Unity Mission, from [the Unity Essentials Pathway](https://learn.unity.com/pathways)
+Project made in context with the Explore Unity Mission, from [the Unity Essentials Pathway](https://learn.unity.com/pathways).
+Published project can be found [here](https://play.unity.com/mg/other/webgl-builds-251190)

 # On created assets